 - The Great religions of Buddhism and Christianity extended Morality to all Humanity.

-- Our 21st century alignment with G>O>D> means that we must pursue new knowledge, new technology, and new art while we maintain the other three Key Alignments.
+- Our 21st century alignment with the Growing, Organizing, Direction means that we must pursue new knowledge, new technology, and new art while we maintain the other two Key Alignments.

 Whenever possible, the best way forward are strategies that advance two or even three sides of the moral triangle simultaneously.
-For example, a person could decide to build a smaller house in order to use up fewer natural resources (morality benefiting Earth).
-At the same time, the house could be given the latest and best solar roof (morality benefiting the technological progress of G>O>D>).
+For example, a person could decide to build a smaller house using fewer natural resources (ethics benefiting Earth).
+The same person could also donate money to build the latest space telescope (ethics benefiting the technological progress of Continuing Creation).

-Moral Redemption Within the Path of Continuing Creation
+Redemption While Traveling the Path of Continuing Creation

-The Practice of G>O>D> holds that people can achieve moral and spiritual redemption.
+The Flow of Continuing Creation shows that people can achieve ethical and spiritual redemption.
 Good behavior later in life can make up for bad behavior earlier in life.
-The process of redemption requires admission of wrongs, turning to G>O>D> and to other people for help, change in behavior, change in attitude, apology, restitution, specific amends, and “living” amends.
-Living amends includes good and moral behavior in all three moral directions, and helping other people who want to recover and be redeemed.
-The Author himself has lived most of his life on a Path of Redemption.
+The process of redemption requires admission of wrongs, turning to Continuing Creation and to other people for help, change in behavior, change in attitude, apology, restitution, specific amends, and “living” amends.
+Living amends includes ethical, good, and constructive behavior in all three moral directions, and helping other people who want to recover and be redeemed.
+Your author, J.X.
+Mason, has lived the last half of his life on a Path of Redemption.

-The Moral Precepts of G>O>D> for western civilization in the 21st century fall into two groups:
+The Ethical Precepts of western civilization in the 21st century fall into two groups:

-- The Moral Precepts of Doing Good.
-This is the Morality of “Shall-Do” — the Morality of extending care, or the Proactive Moral Precepts.
+- The Ethical Precepts of Doing Good.
+This is the Morality of “Should-Do” — the Morality of extending care, or the Proactive Ethical Precepts.
 These Rules are about sharing and giving.
-The Moral Precepts of Doing Good are most strongly applied to one’s immediate family, in lesser degree to friends and associates, and in still lesser degree to strangers.
+The Ethical Precepts of Doing Good are most strongly applied to one’s immediate family, in lesser degree to friends and associates, and in still lesser degree to strangers.

 For example, the negative precept, “Do Not Murder,” means do not murder any human being; while the positive precept “Share Your Wealth and Time Fully with your spouse and children,” would not be accepted it if were, “Share your Wealth and Time fully with any and all human beings.”

-In reading the Lists of Moral Precepts, remember that there are frequently “edge questions,” where one Precept rubs up against another.
+In reading our Lists of Ethical/Moral Precepts, remember that there are frequently “edge questions,” where one Precept rubs up against another.

 For example, it is moral to pursue new knowledge; but is it moral for an Astronaut to board a rocket and go explore the moon when he or she may never return to help raise his or her children?